 - Excuse Plot: Daisy explains that Bowser is recruiting other villains.
 Said other villains appear very sporadically, and not always on the main path.

 - The Goomba: From four games!

-- Guest Player: Link from The Legend of Zelda series.
-His sprites and moveset are cribbed from Zelda II The Adventure Of Link.
+- Guest Fighter: Guest Player: Link from The Legend of Zelda series.
+His sprites and moveset are cribbed from Zelda II: The Adventure of Link.

 - Kaizo Trap: "A Short Level" lives up to its name, but it's not quite as short as it first appears.
 If you take the SMB3-style exit like you've been using for the whole game, you merrily walk into a pit and die.
 You have to continue past the exit sign, leap over said pit, go down a pipe, and continue on to a SMW-style exit (read: goal post) to actually complete the level.
 By the way, the springboard in front of said goal post is a red herring—the goal post actually is the end, and perfectly safe to go through.

 - No Fair Cheating: Using any of the cheat codes will disable the ability to save.
 Untill you type in "redigitiscool" on the map screen, at which point you can save again.

 - Non-Indicative Name: The "Pwnhammer" levels, which are Metroid themed.
 One Toad even lampshades it.

 - Also the dungeons, which at first somewhat appropriately evoke Doomy Dooms of Doom (the Dungeon of Pain and the Dungeon of Agony) while later being given increasingly over-the-top and silly names (the Dungeon of Strange Happenings and the Dungeon of Inappropriate Phrases), while simultaneously getting much harder.